 - Click Create Workload to complete the creation process.

-If you use the PVC mount method, the volume can be mounted to only one node.
+If you use the PVC mount method of CFS, the volume can be mounted to multiple nodes.

 Kubectl operation instructions

 You can also create a StorageClass by directly using Kubectl.
 The template is as follows:

 name: CFS auto

 |vpcid ||Yes ||ID of the VPC where the target CFS resides.